You are here: Home>Discover

 Edzell Castle & gardens

-Edzell Castle is a ruined 16th-century castle, with an early-17th-century walled garden, in Edzell.
+Edzell Castle is a ruined 16th-century castle, with an early-17th-century walled garden, in Edzell, a picturesque town in Angus.

 Fishing in Scotland is world-famous and offers a wide range of loch, river, and sea fishing.
 Explore the prolific river North Esk in Angus.